MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 moved calcUserID to datatools
 fixed user errors in userinput (optional name and surname fields).

+### Sprint 3 - Commit 19 (feature/apiconnection)
+Added comment ID to db backend in data model.
+One user can make multiple comments on the same post, therefore pid+uid cannot be the primary key for comments.
+This is only needed on the database backend, as it is not used on the frontend.
+Added calcMockToken to auth utility
+Also added getUserID & getAuthLevel( currently returns level as an int.
+Thinking of changing this in the future for security reasons) updated auth to return a token instead of userID.
+This token includes their ID and their authentication level.
+Updated logincontext to accomodate for the above change.
+Updated references to logincontext to reflect the above changes.

 ## Currently working on:

 --
-add comment ID. one user can make multiple comments on the same post, therefore pid+uid cannot be the primary key for comments.
+Impliment Mock authentication where required.

 --
-Impliment edit comment, and authenticate that it is the same user when editing comment?
+Complete edit post functionality
+Impliment authentication for edit posts allow users with authentication level 2 or 3 to edit posts, authentication level 1 can suggest edits (id becomes the postid with their id appended). allow users with authentication level 3 to view posts of all statuses, with a selector on the posts page (defaults to accepted only if auth 1 or 2)

 --
-Update userID calculation in the case of blank firstname/lastname Add delete functionality to userContext.

---
-Update the MockAuthServer function to return a token, and make required changes to the rest of the program Complete Mock authentication

---
-Complete edit post functionality
-Impliment authentication for edit posts
+Impliment edit comment
+Impliment authentication to check that it is the same user who posted the comment, when attempting to edit comment.
+Moderators (auth level 2) should be able to edit and delete all comments.

 --
 Impliment authentication into edit account